sagemath/trac_to_gh/Issue 7722.md

 # Issue 7722: is_strongly_connected function for digraphs !

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7722

 Original creator: ncohen